Threat Modeling Against Supply Chains

 • Residual risk analysis

 It is a risk-based application threat modeling methodology that begins with a phase for understanding key business and supply chain objectives to be supported by the threat modeling process and completes with a risk mitigation phase.
 Threat modeling provides an opportunity to mitigate any business risk issues that have been identified and qualified as a part of the process.
-PASTA’s seven stages provide a fundamental framework for an iterative threat modeling.
+PASTA’s seven stages provide a fundamental framework for iterative threat modeling against supply chains.

 VerSprite's Risk-Based PASTA Threat Modeling Process

-So, how does threat modeling process look like in practice?
-Let’s go over a brief example with one of the most known supply chains in the US – United States Postal Service (USPS).
+What does the threat modeling process look like in practice?
+Let’s go over a brief example of one of the most known supply chains in the U.S. – the United States Postal Service (USPS).

-Threat modeling process begins with assessing the organization and determining the threat landscape.
-The threats USPS faces can include, but not limited to, establishing persistence, exfiltrating PII, harvesting employee information, cryptojacking, extortion, sabotage.
+The threat modeling against supply chains process begins with assessing the organization and determining the threat landscape.
+The threats USPS faces can include, but are not limited to, establishing persistence, exfiltrating PII, harvesting employee information, crypto-jacking, extortion, and sabotage.
 Once we established viable risks, we can understand what motives can be driving threat actors in perpetrating attacks on the postal service:

-• Establish persistence across multiple sites in order to leverage infrastructure for multiple objectives.
+• Establish persistence across multiple sites to leverage infrastructure for multiple objectives.

 • Siphon out PII from analytics platforms in order to harvest and share on black market forums.

-• Collect USPS user information for the purposes of perpetration and illicit access to USPS systems.
+• Collect USPS user information for perpetration and illicit access to USPS systems.

-• Hold hostage systems that are responsible for fulfillment of key processing activities, generally via ransomware.
+• Hold hostage systems that are responsible for the fulfillment of key processing activities, generally via ransomware.

-• Obtain unauthorized access to infrastructure in order to mine crypto currency.
+• Obtain unauthorized access to infrastructure to mine cryptocurrency.

-• Disrupt operations, particularly in areas where there is a single point of failure in order to interrupt USPS services
+• Disrupt operations, particularly in areas where there is a single point of failure to interrupt USPS services

-Understanding the motives that guide cybercriminals gives us a clear view which attack surfaces and vulnerabilities are viable and likely to be targeted.
-It is a foundation of a solid security framework based on a risk-centric threat model.
+Understanding the motives that guide cyber criminals gives us a clear view of which attack surfaces and vulnerabilities are viable and likely to be targeted.
+It is the foundation of a solid security framework based on a risk-centric threat modeling against supply chains.

 Now that we determined the scope of the company, its viable threats and threat motives, and established the attack surfaces likely to be targeted, we can list the associated attack patterns: